Nitrokey/nitrokey-documentation/source/components/nitropad-nitropc/ubuntu/index.rst

 5. Change the passphrase for disk encryption.
    To learn more about how to change the passphrase for disk encryption, please refer to chapter `Change Disk Encryption Passphrase <change-disk-encryption-passphrase.html>`_.
-   This passphrase is different from your user acount's passphrase.
+   This passphrase is different from your user account's passphrase.

 Behavior After a System Update
 ------------------------------